What is a Ketubah?

 At Noa Attias Judaica, we are happy to provide the Ketubah for Jewish wedding ceremonies of all types: Orthodox, Conservative, Reform, LGBTQ, Interfaith and Non-Denominational.

 We also have created customized, artistic wedding contracts for Muslims and non-Jewish couples.

-Your wedding day is THE MOST IMPORTANT day in your adult life and is the begging of a new and happy stage in life, The ketubah spells out the nature of your commitment while celebrating the unique facts of your love.
+Your wedding day is THE MOST IMPORTANT day in your adult life and is the beginning of a new and happy stage.
+The Ketubah spells out the nature of your commitment while celebrating the unique facts of your love.

 Modern Traditional Egalitarian Aramic (Rabbi Kelman's text)